The Show Will Not Go On: Austin Cancels SXSW Because Of Coronavirus

 An Update on SXSW 2020.
 Please read our full statement here: https://t.co/P56nF8KFmE pic.twitter.com/ouJPKM9GNy— SXSW (@sxsw) March 6, 2020

-Dr. Mark Escot of Austin Public Health said there are no cases of COVID-19 in Travis County.
-As regards SXSW, this is an effort to be proactive.
-Officials said it was a precautionary measure.
+Officials said it was a precautionary measure and an effort to be proactive.
+Dr. Mark Escott of Austin Public Health said there are no cases of COVID-19 in Travis County.